 At the end of our first 25 countries we left you in on safari with us in Kenya …

 Here are the final 25 countries.

 34. Netherlands.
 “While living in Amsterdam we visited Keukenhof (Dutch for “kitchen garden”) in Lisse.
 This tongue-in-cheek name is for a floral paradise that is the world’s largest flower garden.
 They plant 7 million flower bulbs annually.
-I didn’t want to leave!”
-Terri
+I didn’t want to leave!” ~Terri

 35. Norway.
 “We celebrated my birthday in Bergen on the west coast and had a great time.
 When we traveled there, it was one of the most expensive places we had been.
-We stayed in the Seaman’s Home (as in the YMCA, except for old salts … really) in Oslo, which pegged the Weirdometer.”
-James
+We stayed in the Seaman’s Home (as in the YMCA, except for old salts … really) in Oslo, which pegged the Weirdometer.” ~James

 37. Portugal.
 We’ve been to Portugal a couple of times, but our fondest memory is a long weekend in Lisbon.
 James took a “boondoggle” business trip there, and just happened to schedule it on Friday.
 Terri flew over from London and we had a big splurge weekend at the Intercontinental Hotel.

 38. Singapore.
-“Our hotel was in Chinatown – what a hoot!
-Every morning we had fried rice and Singapore noodles for breakfast.
-Now that’s the way to kickstart the day!”
-Terri
+“We had just flown from Java, and Singapore was a completely different experience.
+Our hotel was in Chinatown – what a hoot!
+Every morning we had fried rice for breakfast.
+Now that’s the way to kickstart the day!” ~Terri

 39. Slovenia.
 This country is unlike any other country in Eastern Europe.
 The highlight of our visit was Ljubljana, which really is old Europe in a small beautiful package.

 42. Sudan.
 “We didn’t just visit Sudan, we lived there for two years.
 The living was hard, the people were wonderful, and at the time, it was magical.
 Travel was extremely difficult, and usually involved following a track through the desert.
 That’s why the trip to the ancient city of Meroe was so special, and strangely enough, these ruins, instead of Egypt’s, were my first pyramids.
-A co-worker and I got lost in the desert on the way there, but that’s another story.”
-James
+A co-worker and I got lost in the desert on the way there, but that’s another story.” ~James

 44. Switzerland.
 After traveling around Switzerland on vacation, we spent some time in beautiful Geneva on business.
 Because it’s a global financial center it’s also very expensive.
 We had our first authentic fondue here, and learned a couple of valuable travel lessons.
 We had to open the hotel room windows to stay cool, and the Friday night party noise went on until the wee hours.
 Lesson one, pay more attention to room location (whether streets, bars, trains, highways, roosters, mosques, or Buddhist Temple gongs).
 And lesson two, always carry earplugs!

 45. Thailand.
-Our first trip to Thailand left us with our mouths gaping!
-It’s the definition of “exotic”, particularly their temples and statues.
+“Our first trip to Thailand left us with our mouths gaping!
+It’s the definition of exotic, particularly their temples and statues.
 If we’d had this statue on the church steps, I might have gone to church more often!” ~James

 Here’s to the next 50,